10Nates/microcookie/README.md

 npm install microcookiepkg
 ```

-This will install the pre-exported package ready for use.
+This will install the pre-processed package ready for use.
 If you would like to make changes or contribute, view [Minimizing MicroCookie.](#minimizing-microcookie)

 Otherwise, you can proceed to [Including MicroCookie in your project.](#including-microcookie-in-your-project)